-The three 'Action' level results were likely to have been related to rainfall.
-This site has been monitored since 2014-15 and accounted for 14 'Action' results on 68 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 79 percent of the time during the summer season in the last five years.
+Two of three 'Action' level results were likely to have been related to rainfall.
+This site has been monitored since 2014-15 and accounted for 17 'Action' results on 82 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 79 percent of the time during the summer season in the last six years.

-The site was part of the investigation programme in 2017-18.
-Microbial source tracking analyses has identified contamination caused by ruminant and wildfowl.
+Microbial source tracking analyses has identified faecal contamination caused by ruminant and wildfowl.